SupTarr/color-picker/README.md

 ## About The Project

-This project is part of [React JS Full Course for Beginners](https://www.youtube.com/watch?v=RVFAyFWO4go) by `Dave Gray`. and I use my React knowledge to show color from textbox.
+This project is part of [React JS Full Course for Beginners](https://www.youtube.com/watch?v=RVFAyFWO4go) by `Dave Gray`. and I display the color from the textbox's input using my React skills.

 ## Technologies